Definitions

 Minerva Access

 The University of Melbourne’s institutional repository for research publications, including journal articles, book chapters, and theses.
-Through Minerva Access, University of Melbourne researchers can make their research outputs open access.
+Using Minerva Access, University of Melbourne researchers can often make their publications open access.

 Non-Traditional Research Output (NTRO)

-A broad term encompassing research outputs that do not take the form of typical peer-reviewed scholarly publications (journal articles, books and book chapters, conference publications).
+A broad term encompassing research outputs other than peer-reviewed scholarly publications (journal articles, books and book chapters, conference publications).

-To be considered a research output for reporting purposes, an NTRO must meet the definition of research established in the Australian Research Council's 2018-19 ERA report:
+To be considered a research output for reporting purposes, an NTRO must meet the definition of research.
+The following definition is provided in the Australian Research Council's 2018-19 ERA report:

 Research is defined as the creation of new knowledge and/or the use of existing knowledge in a new and creative way so as to generate new concepts, methodologies, inventions and understandings.
 This could include synthesis and analysis of previous research to the extent that it is new and creative.

-University of Melbourne researchers can find out more about reporting their NTROs on our Research Gateway: Add Non-Traditional Research Outputs (NTROs) to Find an Expert.
+University of Melbourne researchers can find out more about reporting their NTROs on the Research Outputs website.

 Open access